codecop/ticketmagpie/README.md

 Email configuration
 -------------------

-To send password recovery emails you need to configure an SMTP server with credentials.
+To send password recovery email you need to configure an SMTP server with credentials.

 You can pass the email configuration as follows: